 How do I apply for a personal licence?

-The application form is available to download at the bottom of the page.
+Apply online using the quick link at the top of this page.
 In addition to completing the form, all applicants for a personal licence must:

 - be over 18

 - hold a relevant licensing qualification (details of accredited course providers are available on GOV.UK)

 - provide a criminal record check that is no more than a month old

 - provide a disclosure of convictions and declaration (available below)